JingChufei/BIZSEER/features.md

-## 8.Time-series model fitting and forecasting
+## 8.Time-series model fitting ts模型拟合

 - Many different types of features can be extracted from time-series models
   - the model parameters (e.g., the optimal α of an exponential smoothing model)